thedandano/CST334/Lecture Notes/Chapter4-Abstraction.md

 - At any given time, what parts of the machine are important to the execution of this program?

-- One obvious component of machine state that comprises a process is its _memory_.
+- One obvious component of machine state that comprises a process is its _memory_

 - Instructions lie in memory; the data that the running programs reads and writes sit in memory as well